-(2024-2025 T. Hynes & Z. Carter)
+(2025-2026 T. Hynes & Z. Carter)

-If you are interested in the upper year moots, keep an eye out for an announcement in late August or right at the start of term.
+Applications for the upper year moots will open in July via the Experiential Learning Canvas page.
 You will have a chance to apply for any moots that interest you.
-We typically run interviews or try-outs on the second weekend in September
+We typically run interviews or try-outs on a weekend, before mid-September